 In the past, when I spoke about becoming the people Jesus prayed we would be I would get looks from believers and especially leaders, as if I was speaking an ancient dialect they have never heard of.
 They often looked like they were saying; “Why aren’t you helping me build my church/kingdom instead of this nebulous talk about Christ’s kingdom”?
 To help believers understand this contemporary blindness I wrote the Epistle to the Church of Sanford to help Christians in my city see what the Apostle Paul would say to us if he showed up in town today.

 I think we are experiencing the same thing Dr. Martin Luther King Jr. felt in Mississippi in the 1960s, when he said that change was coming to America.
-He was telling people one day blacks will be accepted in every walk of life and one day there could even be a black president of the United States.
+He was telling people about a dream he had that one day blacks will be accepted in every walk of life and one day there could even be a black president of the United States.
 The prevailing culture of the day made him sound like someone who was out of touch with reality.
 But thank God Dr. King was from the future and in touch with a greater reality.

 For I am God, and there is no other; I am God, and there is none like Me, Declaring the end from the beginning, And from ancient times things that are not yet done, Isaiah 46:9, 10